 - 1. Vehicles must remain parked during the entire school day in designated parking spaces between the lines. - 2.
 Speed limit on campus is 5 mph. - 3.
 Students must follow all Florida driving laws, including seat belt use and no texting while driving. - 4.
 Students must drive and park on asphalt only. - 5.
 Students must display safe and prudent behavior around any vehicle. - 6.
 When buses are present in the bus loop, students must wait until ALL buses have left before driving in the bus loop area. - 7.
 Upon arriving at school, students are to leave their cars immediately. - 8.
 Prior to going to a parked car during school hours, students must obtain specific permission from Principal or Designee. - 9.
 All vehicles must display the school parking permit.
 The number on the permit must be visible. - 10.
 If the parking permit is lost, a new one must be issued.
 Parking permits are non-transferable and are registered to only one student. - 11.
 School / District is not responsible for damage to vehicle(s) while on campus. - 12.
-All underclassmen park in lot closest to softball field. - 13.
-All seniors park in lot in front of campus in a paved parking spot.
+All students will have a designated parking area.